 Combined Cadet Force

-In his second year at Winchester a boy is required to serve two and a half terms in the Combined Cadet Force of the College, the CCF.
-He has a reasonably free choice to join any one of the four Service Sections: Royal Navy, Royal Marines, Army and Royal Air Force.
-Each section follows its own proficiency syllabus, which is 60% military and 40% adventurous training.
+In his second year at Winchester a boy is required to serve two and a half terms in the Combined Cadet Force of the College, the CCF, joining one of the four Service Sections: Royal Navy, Royal Marines, Army and Royal Air Force.
+Each section follows its own proficiency syllabus; however, the training is primarily focused on developing team work and leadership.

 The Armoury was the subject of a Friends of Winchester College leaflet.